The Planes of Space (Prologue)

 —as they found the ragged leaf-end jutting from the gap in its spine.

 Narcissus jonquilla.
 I knew it before I’d pulled it out; I knew it from its cells.
 I knew it though I was ice numb.
-There were jonquils by our flagstone driveway, long ago when I lived with the mother who named me Adelaide and the father who surnamed me Moore.
+There were jonquils by our flagstone driveway, where I lived long ago.
 The breezes liked the jonquils, yellow as sun.
 The Ancient Greeks had a sort of false explanation for how the flowers came to be—a boy at water’s edge, in love with himself.
 I’d know it anywhere.

 The living green of chlorophyll, here, in my room.
 It’s something the printers could never capture.